-5 For visit 1: Date of birth, birth weight, gestation time, gender, parity, race, number of siblings, family history of allergic disease (eczema-atopic dermatitis, Allergic rhinoconjunctivitis, asthma, food allergy) and other epidemiological characteristics.
+5 For visit 1: Age, birth weight, gestation time, gender, parity, race, number of siblings, family history of allergic disease (eczema-atopic dermatitis, Allergic rhinoconjunctivitis, asthma, food allergy).
 Details of any personal history of disease with focus on asthma, wheeze, urticaria and angioedema, atopic dermatitis, food allergies, and drug allergies.
 Concomitant medication.

-For visit 9: Details of any personal history of disease with focus on asthma, wheeze, urticaria and angioedema, atopic dermatitis, concomitant focus on asthma, wheeze, urticaria and angioedema, atopic dermatitis, food allergies.
-Concomitant medication.
+For visit 8: Details of any personal history of disease with focus on asthma, wheeze, urticaria and angioedema, atopic dermatitis, food allergies, and drug allergies.
+Concomitant medication